sudo-VPX/Basics_Of_Website/README.md

 ## 🚀 Features

-- Free For All
+- Free For All , For Investor , Non Investor , Any One But Different Conditions
-- Any Ony Can Modify
+- Any Ony Can Modify , Update , Change , Suggest , etc The Code For Good
-- Advance Designs
+- Advance and Good Designs

 ## How To Get Licence